zpainter/iassist/content/conferences/_index.md

 ### 2023 IASSIST Events

-We expect the details of the 2023 conference to be announced soon.
+Expect the details of the 2023 conference to be announced in September 2022.
+We look forward to an exciting data event!

 </div>

 ### 2022 IASSIST Events

+#### Forthcoming

+<a class="btn btn-template-main" href="./iassist-africa-2022/" >Africa Workshop</a>

+#### Completed

-Conference was arranged as a hybrid event in Gothenburg, Sweden.
+Conference was arranged as a hybrid event 7-10 June 2022 in Gothenburg, Sweden.

 <a class="btn btn-template-main" href="./iassist-sweden-2022/" >IASSIST 2022, Sweden</a>